<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading"><strong>What do you need?</strong></h2>

-<li><strong>Space</strong>: Teams can work in one room or in separate rooms and only convene for the first evening and the final pitch.</li>
+<li><strong>Space:</strong> Teams can work side by side in one room or spread out and only come together for the opening evening and the final pitch. </li>

 </ol>